What is the SLN Function (Straight Line)?

-- Cost (required argument) – It is the initial cost of the asset.
+- Cost (required argument) – This is the initial cost of the asset.

-- Salvage (required argument) – It is the value at the end of the depreciation (sometimes called the salvage value of the asset).
+- Salvage (required argument) – The value at the end of the depreciation (sometimes called the salvage value of the asset).

-- Life (required argument) – It is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).
+- Life (required argument) – This is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).

 - Straight-line depreciation is the simplest way of calculating the depreciation of a fixed asset.